 Derek Grossman is a senior defense analyst at the RAND Corporation focused on a range of national security policy and Indo-Pacific security issues.
 Grossman has over a decade of experience in the Intelligence Community (IC) and worked at the National Security Agency (NSA) where he pioneered a new assessment format to enhance NSA's intelligence support to policy.
 He also served at the CIA and on the President's Daily Brief staff.
 Grossman holds an M.A. from Georgetown University's School of Foreign Service in U.S. national security policy and received his B.A. with Honors from the University of Michigan in political science and Asian Studies.

 Thomas Hollihan teaches communication at USC and chairs the U.S.-China Institute executive committee.
 He specializes in political communication and has been a consultant for politicians, the U.S. Navy, and various businesses and non-profit organizations.
-His most recent book is The Dispute over the Diaoyu/Senkaku Islands: How Media Narratives Shape Public Opinions and Challenge the Global Order.
+His most recent book is The Dispute over the Diaoyu/Senkaku Islands: How Media Narratives Shape Public Opinions and Challenge the Global Order (click here for a book presentation).
 His earlier books include Uncivil Wars: Political Campaigns in a Media Age.

-Kwei-bo Huang is Vice Dean at College of International Affairs and Associate Professor of Department of Diplomacy, National Chengchi University (NCCU) in Taiwan.
+Huang Kwei-bo 黃奎博 is Vice Dean at College of International Affairs and Associate Professor of Department of Diplomacy, National Chengchi University (NCCU) in Taiwan.
 He was founding director of NCCU's International Master's Program in International Studies (IMPIS).
-Between 2009 and 2011, he was chairman of the Research and Planning Committee at Taiwan's Ministry of Foreign Affairs.
+Between 2009 and 2011, he was chairman of the Research and Planning Committee at Taiwan's Ministry of Foreign Affairs (and spoke at USC).
 He was a Fulbright visiting scholar at SAIS, Johns Hopkins University (2008) and a visiting fellow at the Brookings Institution's Center for East Asian Policy Studies (2012).
 He earned an M.A. in political science from the George Washington University and a Ph.D. in international relations from University of Maryland at College Park.

 Stanley Rosen teaches political science at USC and for six years served as director of the East Asian Studies Center.
 Rosen has written on a wide range of subjects, from his early work on the Cultural Revolution to his work on education, film, and soft power.
 His most recent books are Art, Politics and Commerce in Chinese Cinema (ed. with Y. Zhu) and Chinese Politics: State, Society and the Market (ed. with P. Gries).
 Rosen is co-editor of the journal Chinese Education and Society.